 One of Cleveland’s preeminent preachers, Dr. Mark Giuliano is a speaker, writer and community leader.
 He has been called “One of the best preachers in the Presbyterian Church (USA) today.”
-He speaks weekly at the Old Stone Church and regularly throughout the area.
+He speaks Sunday mornings at the Old Stone Church and regularly throughout the region.

 His early studies in Urban Planning and Humanities, as well as his graduate work in theology and preaching communication (S.T.M., McGill; D.Min., Vanderbilt) make Mark a good fit with the mission of the Old Stone Church and its commitment to the region, and with the dynamic work of the city.
-Mark was recently elected to the Historic Gateway Neighborhood Board, the Downtown Cleveland Improvement Corporation and serves on a variety of committees and task forces, including the Public Square Task Force, Downtown Cleveland Homeless Task Force, the Advocacy Committee of the Downtown Cleveland Alliance, and the Administrative Committee of the Presbytery of the Western Reserve.
-Mark is also the President of the Downtown Cleveland Residents Association and continues to be involved in their organization.
+Mark is an elected board member of the Historic Gateway Neighborhood Corporation, the Downtown Cleveland Improvement Corporation and serves on a variety of civic committees and task forces, as well as the Mission Council of the Presbytery of the Western Reserve.
+He has also served as president of the Downtown Cleveland Residents Association and continues to be involved in their organization.

-In addition to his work as the writer and host of Power2ools: 2 minute tools for life!, Dr. Giuliano is also a regular guest columnist with Cleveland’s Plain Dealer, Mark is also the author of dozens of articles, commentaries and the book, Speak Easy: The Survival Guide to Speech and Public Speaking.
-He is also an accomplished singer songwriter, having garnered a Golden Viking for “Americana Album of the Year” in 2006, and received a letter of thanks from NYC Mayor Rudolph Giuliani and a Presidential Citation from President George W. Bush for his 2001 9-11 tribute song, Shoulder to Shoulder.
+In addition to his work as the writer and host of Power2ools: 2 minute tools for life!, Dr. Giuliano is also a regular guest columnist with Cleveland’s Plain Dealer, and is the author of dozens of articles, commentaries and the book, Speak Easy: The Survival Guide to Speech and Public Speaking.
+He is also an accomplished singer/songwriter, having garnered a Golden Viking for “Americana Album of the Year” in 2006, and received a letter of thanks from NYC Mayor Rudolph Giuliani and a Presidential Citation from President George W. Bush for his 2001 9-11 tribute song, Shoulder to Shoulder.
 His most recent single is called, This is the Place, This is the Time.

 Mark and his wife, Beth, live in and enjoy contributing to the health and vitality of the city and, particularly, to the vibrant life of downtown Cleveland.

-Reaching out to the broader community, Beth is responsible for many innovative outreach programs including the Old Stone Marriage Program, Open Doors, Yoga, Hope for the City leadership series, Sanctuary and Gallery tours, St. Patrick’s Day parade festivities, Celebrity Chef, Winterfest and partners with many organizations such as the Mayor’s Office (Cleveland), Renee Jones Empowerment Center, Downtown Cleveland Alliance, Public Square Preservation Committee, Historic Warehouse Neighborhood, and in the recent past the Presbytery of the Western Reserve’s Vital Congregations Committee and many of the over 70 outside groups who hold meetings, workshops and special services at the Old Stone Church.
+Beth also reaches out to the broader community, and is responsible for many innovative outreach programs including the Old Stone Marriage Program, and is the staff liaison to the Discipleship programs.
+She also partners with many organizations such as the Mayor’s Office (Cleveland), Renee Jones Empowerment Center, Downtown Cleveland Alliance, Public Square Preservation Committee, Historic Warehouse Neighborhood, and in the recent past the Presbytery of the Western Reserve’s Vital Congregations committee and many of the over 70 outside groups who hold meetings, workshops and special services at the Old Stone Church.